OLYMPIA: A Simulation Framework for Evaluating the Concrete Scalability of Secure Aggregation Protocols: Evaluation

 \paragraph{Computation vs. communication.} In all settings, the results suggest that computation time is the largest contributing factor to total running time of the protocol (\textbf{RQ3}).
 All of our case study protocols involve a small constant number of communication rounds and attempt to minimize total communication cost.
 Secure aggregation protocols with similar properties are likely to follow the same pattern.

 \paragraph{Computation and constant factors.} However, our results suggest that different protocols can have very different computation costs, and can distribute those costs between the clients and the server differently.
-For example, the Stevens et al. protocol has higher computational costs for clients than the Bonawitz et al. and Bell et al. protocols, but it has lower computational costs for the server.
-In addition, packed secret sharing improves the Stevens et al. protocol significantly; without packing, this protocol is not competitive with the others in terms of computation cost.

-All of these results point to the importance of end-to-end evaluation of protocols in determining overall performance.
-Evaluation with \system shows the tradeoffs between protocols and also demonstrates the importance of optimizations like packing.
-These effects are typically impossible to completely understand only by analyzing the asymptotic behaviors of protocols.
+For example, LWE-based approaches like Stevens et al., ACORN, and Sharing Sharing have higher computational costs for clients than the Bonawitz et al. and Bell et al. protocols, but tend to have lower computational costs for the server when vectors are small.
+The Sharing Sharing protocol in particular has much higher computation cost for the client, but much lower cost for the server in the Many Clients setting.
+For large vectors, however, the computation cost of the matrix operations required in these approaches means that the Bell et al. and Bonawitz et al. approaches often provide better performance.
+These results point to the importance of end-to-end evaluation of protocols in determining overall performance---such effects are typically impossible to completely understand only by analyzing the asymptotic behaviors of protocols, and depend on the deployment scenario.

-\paragraph{Importance of latency.} The results of our network latency experiment suggest that typical WAN latencies are unlikely to have a major impact on the total running time of our case study protocols (\textbf{RQ4}).
-This result suggests that protocol design should focus on concrete performance improvements in computation time, rather than on further reducing communication complexity.
+\paragraph{Importance of latency (RQ3).} The results of our network latency experiment suggest that typical WAN latencies are unlikely to have a major impact on the total running time of our case study protocols (\textbf{RQ3}).
+This result suggests that protocol design should focus on concrete performance improvements in computation time, rather than on further reducing round complexity.

+\paragraph{Importance of bandwidth (RQ4).} The results of our network bandwidth limitation experiment suggest that limits on client bandwidth are not likely to have significant impact on the running time of the case study protocols, but that limits on server bandwidth can have a huge effect (\textbf{RQ4}).
+Protocols differ slightly in the impact of server bandwidth limitations, but all are affected.
+These results suggest that deployments of all of these protocols must include adequate server bandwidth to ensure good performance.

+\paragraph{Overhead of malicious security (RQ5).} Our comparison between semi-honest and malicious variants of the case study protocols shows that the overhead of malicious security is below 50\% for all protocols, and below 5\% for the Bell et al. and ACORN protocols.
+These results suggest that malicious security can be achieved with good performance.